AprilJauhal/GMPipe/README.md

 What is GMPipe?

 Before running GMPipe:
-1) Using a job scheduler
+1) Using a job scheduler:
 GMPipe includes a thorough (and resource-intensive) phylogenetic clustering step using ML trees and is thus designed to be used on a computer cluster with a job scheduler like OpenLava or Slurm.
 Any job scheduler will work as long as you have the ability to submit all relevant commands as a single command line input, as this is required for Snakemake to submit jobs to your cluster.
 If you haven't already, please familiarize yourself with how to submit jobs with your cluster's specific job scheduler before running GMPipe.

-2) Setting up the input files
+2) Setting up the input files:
 GMPipe requires the following set of protien sequences:
   1) "query_seq.fa:": comprehensive set of sequences from your protein family of interest (eg. olfactory receptors) from either a closely related species or a variety of species
   2) "outgroup.fa" smaller set of representative outgroup sequences representing the diversity of the closest homologs outside of the family of interest.
 For ORs, this would be a variety of non-OR GPCR sequences.